 The co-op is becoming famous!
 Check out these stories about the project.
 Saturday night WISC-TV broadcast this story: Employees raise money to buy popular video store.
 Isthmus wrote: The Future of Four Star Video Heaven.
 And we have this from the Cap Times: Four Star Video Heaven needs help to stay open.
-They were interviewed on WORT community radio and have an upcoming appearance on 93.1 radio.
+They were interviewed on WORT community radio and on 93.1 radio.
 But the co-op members are still the same simple, sweet people you've always known.
 And you can say you knew them before they became famous.

 Thanks so much to everyone who's contributed so far